Jenna Bush Hager Recalls Her Reaction to Megyn Kelly's Horrifying Blackface Comments

 by Elyse Dupre | Fri., Oct.
 26, 2018 12:10 PM

-Just before NBC News confirmed it was canceling Megyn Kelly Today, Jenna Bush Hageropened up to E!
+Just before NBC News confirmed it was canceling Megyn Kelly Today, Jenna Bush Hager opened up to E!
 News about her reaction to Megyn Kelly's blackface comments.

 As viewers will recall, Kelly came under fire earlier this week after she hosted a panel discussion on Today and questioned why it was inappropriate for white people to dress up in blackface on Halloween.